-However, Mancini expressed his bitterness at being shown the door at the Etihad again, claiming the Premier League runners-up comprehensively failed to grasp the feats he achieved during his four-year tenure.
+However, Mancini expressed his bitterness at being shown the door at the Etihad again, claiming the Premier League runner-up comprehensively failed to grasp the feats he achieved during his four-year tenure.

 "We did things well with a team that hadn't won for 50 years," he lamented.
-"I brought in three throphies, so I am very happy with what I achieved there."
+"I brought in three trophies, so I am very happy with what I achieved there."